AndrewRadev/blog/_posts/2019-10-05-from-vim-to-presentation-slides.md

 ### Would this method work with Keynote?

-Probably, yes.
-I have a friend that uses basically the same setup for Keynote.
-Though, you'd need to tweak some of the commands to launch Keynote and some other word processor instead of LibreOffice.
+Probably yes, but I can't be sure.
+You'd need to tweak some of the commands to launch Keynote and some other word processor instead of LibreOffice.

 ### What about using screenshots instead?